 It lies in a highly visible location, where the river and the Grand Union Canal meet.

-Sarah Wigglesworth Architects’ design [pictured above] is inspired by low-impact living, sustainable communities and the idea of ‘a secret island to live on and play on’.
+Sarah Wigglesworth Architects’ design is inspired by low-impact living, sustainable communities and the idea of ‘a secret island to live on and play on’.
 It brings together narrow boat markets, micro-farming and craft workshops with open-air performance space, riverside starter homes and a floating swimming pool.